dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_kubectlnodeshell: Enable this feature
+* USE_kubectlnodeshell: Enable this feature (it's recommended to use the FEATURES variable instead)
 * DEBUG_kubectlnodeshell: Debug this feature

 ### <a id="kubernetes"></a> Kubernetes